The Conservatism of Senator Jesse Helms

 After Smith’s death, Helms returned to Raleigh; later he ran for a seat on the Raleigh City Council where he won, serving from 1957-1961.
 In 1960, Helms took up at WRAL TV (he had earlier worked for WRAL radio) as a vice president.
 While at WRAL, Helms would do a nightly commentary.
 His commentaries were famous throughout eastern North Carolina and provided Helms the opportunity to hone his conservative principles in writing and speaking.
 As Helms put it, “the first topics we got into were the value of self-reliance, the virtue of limited government, and the danger of Communism.”
 Helms stated that other issues they took on included the state education, income taxes, race relations, the Vietnam War, federal debt and the Great Society.
 Helms said, “we stood against tyranny in government and for liberty.”
 He was popular enough that he was able to run for city council again and win.

-In 1994, the Republican “Surge” brought the Republicans in as the majority party, which had not happened in the last 40 years.
+In 1994, the Republican “Surge” brought the Republicans in as the majority party in both house of Congress, which had not happened in 40 years.
 Because Helms was the senior Republican on the Senate Foreign Relations Committee (SFRC), he was made chair and served in that position until 2001.
-While on the SFRC, Helms was noted as a fierce anti-communist and for his opposition to the UN.
+While on the SFRC, Helms was noted for his fierce anti-communism and his opposition to the UN.

 According to Steven Holmes, Helms’ two important accomplishments as Senator were “a 1996 measure that tightened trade sanctions against the Marxist government of Fidel Castro in Cuba.
 The other, a 1973 amendment to the Foreign Assistance Act, prevented American money from going to international family planning organizations that, in his words, 'provide or promote' abortion.
 He also introduced amendments to reduce or eliminate money for foreign aid, welfare programs and the arts.”